jayshrivastava/bars/README.md

 ## Language Processing

-The method of language processing I decided to use is **vectorizing words based on occurance/frequency** which is also used in the classical machine learning problem of spam email classification.
+The method of language processing I decided to use is **vectorizing words based on occurance** which is also used in the classical machine learning problem of spam email classification.
+Note that I did not base it on relative frequency because each lyric is approximately the same length.

 ## Classifier

 I decided to use the **Naive Bayes Classifer** which is also clasically used for spam email classification.
 This classifier compares the probability of each feature belonging to a certain target and selects the most likely target for a particular feature vector.

-## Current Accuracy
+## Accuracy
 TBA - working on adding more artists.
 Currently, I am able to differentiate between Ed Sheeran and Kendrick Lamar Lyrics with **~80% accuracy** and an **~83% F1 score**.